 Two months later it was included as the b-side of Still Waiting, the album's third single (released in the USA and New Zealand).
 The following month it was released as the b-side of Sexy Dancer, the album's fourth single, only on the UK release.

 In 1991, a re-recorded rap version (titled Bambi (Rap)) by T.C.
 Ellis was included as the eleventh track on T.C.
 Ellis' first and only album True Confessions.
-Although the track was authorized by Prince, the track had no input by Prince and is considered a cover version.
+Although the track was authorized by Prince, the track had no input by him and is considered a cover version.